 Having hand and arm pain interferes with everything.
-From personal hygiene, eating meals, or driving to work, it leaves you impaired.
+From personal hygiene to eating meals or driving to work, it leaves you impaired.
 In addition, the pain can interrupt sleep.
-This is the case with Radial Tunnel Syndrome.
+This is the case with radial tunnel syndrome.

 - Sleeping in an awkward position